 Step 4: LinkedIn Company → Employee List

-This is where it gets interesting.
-With the LinkedIn Company URL, you can now extract a list of employees — or at least a filtered subset of them.
+With the LinkedIn Company URL, you can now extract a list of employees, or a filtered subset of them.

 Tools:

 What to extract: Full name, job title, LinkedIn profile URL, location.
-At this point you don’t have an email — that comes next.
+You don’t have an email yet.
+That comes next.

 Output of Step 4: A filtered list of employees matching your ICP role criteria, with LinkedIn profile URLs.